 Before our first time at MNSSHP, everyone told us the parade is the best part.
 With floats from different Magic Kingdom rides (the twirling ghost couples from the Haunted Mansion were pretty cool), some lesser-seen characters, and the spooky headless horseman that clip-clops in to kick things off, there’s no shortage of entertainment.
 Just be forewarned: the “Boo-To-You” song on repeat will get stuck in your head for weeks.

 Unless you want to camp out in a prime spot for a good half-an-hour beforehand, I advise skipping the more crowded first parade at 9:15 p.m. in favor of the 11:15 p.m. one.
 We used the first time slot to walk on a bunch of rides and stock up on candy instead.

 The route starts in Adventureland and ends on Main Street, so position yourself carefully if you want to have time to ride anything when it ends.
 We were about midway along the route near Tomorrowland and the floats didn’t start passing us until after 11:30, but we still managed to hop on Space Mountain and the PeopleMover one more time before midnight.

 I can’t emphasize enough just how much candy you can hoard from this event.
 We made only four stops and easily filled our trick-or-treating bags to the brim.
 I’ve even heard stories of folks who use the candy they collected to hand out at their house on Halloween.
 If we didn’t have five weeks of munching to go I’d probably do the same!

-If you plan to pop into all of the treat locations (14 this year), you’ll definitely want to bring a backup bag to empty your goods into.
+If you plan to pop into all of the treat locations (14 when we visited), you’ll definitely want to bring a backup bag to empty your goods into.
 Bonus points if you have a stroller because Snickers and Skittles get heavy in bulk!